-Facilitate communication and information exchange with regional seas programs and other relevant fora, for sharing experiences on the development of best practices and the use of environmentally sound technologies forremoval of marine litter, including by Indigeousand local communities.
+Facilitate communication and information exchange with regional seas programs, policy frameworks[EC] and other relevant fora, for sharing experiences on the development of best practices and the use of environmentally sound technologies for reduction of input and[EC] removal of marine litter, including by Indigeous Peoplespeoples[Saami] and local communities.

-[Cooperate and coordinate with global marine initiatives such as UNEP’s Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPAMarine); the Regional Seas Action Plans; The Global Partnership on Waste Management (GPWM); and Global Ghost Gear Initiative (GGGI).]
+[Cooperate and coordinate with global marine initiatives such as UNEP’s Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPAMarine); the Regional Seas Action Plans; the Global Partnership on Marine Litter (GPML); The Global Partnership on Waste Management (GPWM); and Global Ghost Gear Initiative (GGGI).]

 [57 Alt: Cooperate and coordinate with relevant international organizations, non-profits, and the private sector on international initiatives that address prevention, reduction, and removal of marine litter.]

-[Promote and support the establishment of a global process for development of a global overarching agreement(framework) that covers all sources of marine plastic litter, and that strenghtens coordination and cooperation between states, relevant institutions and instruments.]
+[]

-Encourage international organizations and Arctic States to share scientific research monitoring activities relevant to marine litter in the Arctic in a timely manner to enable decision-making based on the best available scientific information.
+Encourage international organizations and Arctic States to share scientific research and monitoring activities relevant to marine litter in the Arctic [ICE] to enable decision-making based on the best available scientific information.

 Participate in international conferences, symposiums or online events on marine litter issues to highlight the work on and management of marine litter in the Arctic and the interlinkages of marine litter to other regions.

+PROPOSED NEW ACTION BY CHINA: To organize routinely scientific monitoring and educational cruise by Arctic Council.

 6. Environmental Monitoring

-Long-term harmonized monitoring is essential for tracking trends of marine litter across space and time.
-For example, seabirds have been used to understand trends of marine litteracross the north Atlantic (Provencher et al., 2017), as well as in the North Sea over time (van Franeker et al., 2011).
-In addition, protocols applied at international, regional, and national scales have facilitated marine litter monitoring on Arctic shorelines and beaches, with the purpose of spatial and temporal assessments, identification of sources, and in some instances, an eye toward evaluations of pollution-preventing measures.
+Long-term harmonized monitoring is essential for tracking temporal and spatial trends prevalence of marine litter[AMAP].
+As an example, seabirds have been used to monitor trends of ingested plastic particles across the North Atlantic (Provencher et al., 2017), as well as in the North Sea over time (van Franeker et al., 2011).
+In addition, protocols applied at international, regional, and national scales have facilitated marine litter monitoring on Arctic shorelines and beaches, with the purpose of spatial and temporal assessments, identification of sources, and in some instances, an eye toward evaluations of litter[AIA]-preventing measures.

-In general, Arctic environmental conditions present challenges to monitoring, resulting in few monitoring initiatives and limited data for marine litter across the Arctic.
-While some monitoring information is available for marine litter in seabirds and on shorelines in specific areas or from specific studies, as mentioned above, very little information is available about marine litter broadly or in other environmental compartments.
-Where data is available, the lack of common methods and harmonized reporting make it difficult to compare information across studies or campaigns.
+Still presenting a relatively new field of research and monitoring and challenged by Arctic environmental conditions only few monitoring initiatives and limited data exist for marine litter across the Arctic.
+While some monitoring information is available for seabirds and shorelines, as mentioned above, very little information is available about marine litter broadly or in other environmental compartments.
+Where data is available, the lack of common sampling and analytical[AMAP] methods and harmonized reporting make it difficult to compare information across studies or campaigns.
+[KoD]

-It is important for the implementation and success of the ML-RAP to be able to track changes in marine litter prevalence and better understand marine litter sources, as well as impacts on communities, wildlife, and the broader ecosystem.
-Given thepan-Arctic nature of the ML-RAP, monitoring marine litter across space and time will need to employ a variety of tools to track trends across a range of scales.
-To address this broad need for monitoring, the Arctic Council has developed a monitoring plan and monitoring guidelines (AMAP reference once complete) providing region-specific recommendations and methods on monitoring marine litter, in addition to more specific projects such as one focusing on seabird exposure and vulnerability to plastic pollution (CAFF reference once complete).
-Furthermore, satellite remote sensing has the potential to supplement tracking efforts and identify hotspots of accumulation.
+It is important for the implementation and success of the ML-RAP to be able to track changes in marine litter prevalence and better understand marine litter sources, distribution and fate as well as impacts on communities, wildlife, and the broader ecosystem.
+Given the range of scales of the actions in the ML-RAP, monitoring marine litter will need to employ a variety of tools..
+To address this broad need for monitoring, AMAP has developed a monitoring plan and monitoring guidelines (AMAP reference once complete) providing recommendations and methods on monitoring marine litter, in addition to recommendations of fields where more research is needed.
+Furthermore, satellite remote sensing and aerial surveys have [USA] the potential to supplement tracking efforts in the field and identify hotspots of accumulation.[KoD]